 Over the last three years, several brokers and clients have been turned down for holiday travel due to the lack of large-cabin airframes.
 The surge in demand around early November often creates situations where charter operators have two brokers wanting to book the same airframe.
 The demand almost always outweighs the supply.
 This is why we remind our brokers and clients to book holiday flights sooner rather than later.

 During the late summer months, typically around August, quotes for holiday trips generally are 5-9% higher than in the spring and early summer months.
 The laws of supply and demand are evident the longer brokers wait to schedule an airframe for their clients.

 The most significant sticking point for booking early is the need for flexible holiday travel plans.
 Typically, the only flexibility you have is your departure time.
-If you are sure about the departure location and where you will be going, get your airframe booked as soon as possible.
+Book your airframe as soon as possible if you know the departure location and where you will be going.

 For those who don’t have their holiday travel plans solidified until fall, the options will be limited, and quotes will be higher, as mentioned earlier.